SOULHUNTER781/4th-sem/Readme.txt

 2.Solving the problem mathematically.
 3.How to write clean code.

-OUTPUT

 OPERATION
 1. The number of basic operations performed is given with the output.
-2. The time complexity for the problems is given in the form of comment in the source code.RI
+2. The time complexity for the problems is given in the form of comment in the source code.